-In the first quarter of 2024, we resubmitted the New Drug Application, or NDA, to the U.S. Food and Drug Administration, or FDA, seeking approval to sell and market etripamil for the treatment of paroxysmal supraventricular tachycardia, or PSVT.
-The NDA for etripamil was resubmitted based on guidance from the FDA after receipt of a Refusal to File (RTF) letter from the FDA on December 26, 2023 in connection with the original NDA submission on October 23, 2023.
+In May 2024, we announced that the U.S. Food and Drug Administration, or "FDA", accepted our New Drug Application, or NDA.
+This acceptance followed the resubmission of our NDA to the FDA in March 2024.
+We are seeking approval to sell and market etripamil for the treatment of PSVT.
+The NDA for etripamil was resubmitted based on guidance from the FDA after receipt of a Refusal to File (RTF) letter from the FDA in December 2023 in connection with the original NDA submission in October 2023.
 In the letter and upon preliminary review, the FDA determined that the NDA was not sufficiently complete to permit substantive review.
 The FDA requested clarification about the data recorded for the time of adverse events in Phase 3 clinical trials; FDA did not express concerns about the nature or severity of adverse events.
 In February 2024, Milestone held a Type A Meeting with the FDA to determine the next steps for the resubmission of the NDA.
-The Agency indicated that the adverse events, or AEs, hourly timing data in question had minimal impact on the overall characterization of the etripamil safety profile.
+The Agency indicated that the adverse events, or "AEs", hourly timing data in question had minimal impact on the overall characterization of the etripamil safety profile.
 As a result, data sets that capture timing of AEs reported in the Phase 3 pivotal studies were revised to align with FDA requests and resubmitted as supplementary information to the original NDA.
 The resubmission package included restructured data sets that captured timing of reported AEs and certain data files reformatted to facilitate FDA's analyses.
 No additional efficacy or safety data were requested as part of the RTF.
-The Company expects a standard NDA review if the NDA is accepted for filing by the FDA.
+The FDA has informed the Company of a prescription drug user fee act (PDUFA) date of March 27, 2025.
 If approved, we believe that etripamil will be the first self-administered therapy for the rapid termination of episodes of SVT wherever and whenever they occur.